-The FAStT500, DS4400, and DS4500, and DS4800 server configurations consist of an independent RAID controller enclosure and at least one storage expansion enclosure.
+The FAStT500, DS4400, and DS4500, and DS4800 storage subsystem configurations consist of an independent RAID controller enclosure and at least one storage expansion enclosure.

-The FAStT200, DS4300 Turbo servers, and DS4100 and DS4300 base or SCU storage servers integrate the storage expansion enclosure and the RAID controller function in the same physical enclosure.
+The FAStT200, DS4300 Turbo storage subsystems, and DS4100 and DS4300 base or SCU storage subsystems integrate the storage expansion enclosure and the RAID controller function in the same physical enclosure.

-The FAStT200, DS4300 Turbo servers, DS4800 servers, and DS4100 and DS4300 base storage subsystems can also be connected with external storage expansion enclosures to increase the storage capacity that can be managed by a single storage server unit.
+The FAStT200, DS4300 Turbo storage subsystems, DS4800 storage subsystems, and DS4100 and DS4300 base storage subsystems can also be connected with external storage expansion enclosures to increase the storage capacity that can be managed by a single storage subsystem unit.

 A DS4000 storage subsystem model might not support the attachment of all available DS4000 drive expansion enclosure models.
-For example, the DS4800 Storage Subsystem supports the attachment of the DS4000 EXP710 and EXP100 drive expansion enclosures only.
-Refer to the Installation and User's Guide for your DS4000 Storage Subsystem model for the supported drive expansion enclosure models for that storage subsystem.
+For example, the DS4800 storage subsystem supports the attachment of the DS4000 EXP710 and EXP100 drive expansion enclosures only.
+Refer to the Installation and User's Guide for your DS4000 storage subsystem model for the supported drive expansion enclosure models for that storage subsystem.

-In addition, the DS4000 Storage Subsystem also support the intermixing of different DS4000 drive expansion enclosure models behind a given DS4000 Storage Subsystem.
-There are restrictions, prerequisites, and rules to connect the different drive enclosure models behind a DS4000 Storage Subsystem.
+In addition, the DS4000 storage subsystem also support the intermixing of different DS4000 drive expansion enclosure models behind a given DS4000 storage subsystem.
+There are restrictions, prerequisites, and rules to connect the different drive enclosure models behind a DS4000 storage subsystem.
 Refer to the Installation and User's Guide for your DS4000 storage subsystem model, the DS4000 drive expansion enclosure model and the adding capacity and the Hard Drive and Storage Expansion Enclosure Installation and Migration Guide for more information.

-The maximum number of drives and storage expansion enclosures that a RAID controller can support depends on the model of the RAID storage servers.
-See the user's guides for your storage server for the maximum number of drives and storage expansion enclosures that are supported per storage server.
+The maximum number of drives and storage expansion enclosures that a RAID controller can support depends on the model of the RAID storage subsystems.
+See the Installation and User's Guide for your DS4000 storage subsystem model for the maximum number of drives and storage expansion enclosures that are supported per storage subsystem.

-Table 6 describes the storage subsystems physical components.
+Table 5 describes the storage subsystems physical components.

 Component Description Drive An electromagnetic mechanical device that provides the physical data storage media.
 Drive storage expansion enclosure An enclosure that contains drives, power supplies, fans, environmental service modules, assembly, and other supporting components.
+Controller A system board and firmware that control logical drives and implement the storage management functions.
+Controller enclosure An enclosure that contains one or more controllers, power supplies, fans, and other supporting components.

-Table 6.
+Table 5.
 Storage subsystem physical components